Archana-Lal/archanalal-data-portfolio/case-studies/2-predictive-analytics-dq/README.md

 My work on re-engineering the data pipeline directly led to an increase in the prediction model's accuracy **from 89% to 96%**.
 This resulted in more reliable delivery forecasts for the business and a better experience for their end customers.
 This project solidified my understanding that data quality is not just a support function; it is a critical enabler of advanced analytics and AI.

 ---
+📌 _Note: This case study is adapted from real-world experience and does not contain any confidential or proprietary information.
+See [main disclaimer](../../README.md) for details._

 [⬅️ Back to Portfolio Home](../../README.md)